Code-Institute-Submissions/globtopus/README.md

   - SIGN_UP_MAP
   - USER_PAGE

-  I did my best to name each commit in a way, that development process is clear.
+  I did my best to name each commit in a way, that the development process is clear.
   ## Deployment

   At the start of development, I created GitHub repository and as I develop my app locally in PyCharm I created a folder on my local machine,